hokuto1/Data_Lynda/README.md

 New features:
 - Implemented basic error checking
-- Also converted all computations to BigDecimal considering the floating point inaccuracies.
+- Converted all computations to BigDecimal considering the floating point inaccuracies
+- Added a graphing functionality that allows user to visualize data as a simple bar graph.
+Used with JFreeChart library